Mercedes Castellanos de Anchorena: Personal life

 Her husband died in 1884, leaving Castellanos de Anchorena with a vast fortune.
 In 1894 she purchased an Italianate mansion in Belgrano and gave it to her daughter, Josefina, as a wedding gift in 1903 when she married Enrique Larreta.
 The house later became the Museo de Arte Español Enrique Larreta.
 In 1905 she commissioned the architect Alejandro Christophersen to build San Martín Palace as her private residence.
 After her death, it was acquired by the Argentine government and used as the headquarters of the Ministry of Foreign Affairs and Worship.

-She died on 9 July 1920 and is buried at the Basilica of the Blessed Sacrament.
+She died on 9 July 1920 and is buried at the Basilica of the Holy Sacrament.